 The responsibility for governance of academic programs is the province of the HGSE faculty.
 It delegates this responsibility to standing committees of the faculty including: the Ed.D. and Ph.D.
 Steering Committee, the Ed.L.D.
 Steering Committee, and the Master’s Student Review Committee.
-These committees, working with the academic dean and program deans, oversee policy, progress, and all aspects of student academic work.
+These committees, working with the Academic Dean, oversee policy, progress, and all aspects of student academic work.

 The Ed.D. and Ph.D.
 Steering Committee considers major policy recommendations relevant to the Ed.D. and Ph.D. programs, respectively, and have oversight of Ed.D. and Ph.D. students’ academic progress.